kiowa-scott-hurley/tea-tech-and-trials/_posts/2022-24-11-ELEVATE-talk.md

 ---
 layout : post
-title : ATSE Elevate: Boosting women in STEM program launch Speech subtitle : A talk I gave at Parliament House about women in STEM leadership for the launch of the ATSE Elevate scholarship.
+title : "ATSE Elevate: Boosting women in STEM" program launch speech subtitle : A talk I gave at Parliament House about women in STEM leadership for the launch of the ATSE Elevate scholarship.
 ---

+# "ATSE Elevate: Boosting women in STEM" program launch speech

-# Background
+## Background
 In November 2022 I was invited to Parliament House as one of the inaugural recipients of the [ATSE ELEVATE leadership scholarship](https://www.atse.org.au/career-pathways/elevate/), and given a few minutes to respond to a big question.
 I chose to speak about what it's like to be a woman in STEM.

 That particular talk was very well received and quite important to me.
 I've transcribed it below.

-# The Speech
+## The Speech

 **Dr Marguerite Evans-Galea AM:**

 *“As you continue your leadership journey, how will Elevate help you increase your influence and impact?”*

 **Kiowa Scott-Hurley:**

 “One day, I am going to apply for a senior leadership role.

 I will have the academic qualifications.